HugoCasa/hach-project/index.md

 ### Hello there old friend
 Remember where we are (small hint : 🇺🇸) and where we came from (another hint : 🇪🇺).
 How do the two old friends compare ?

-# After this, everything is a work in progress (in artist language we say WIP)

 {% include plots/europe_us_complexity.html %}
 {% include plots/europe_us_sentiment.html %}

+Clearly, we, Europeans (yey 🥳) find ourselves better ranked in terms of complexity of language as well as in terms of mean sentiment.
+This could have many explanations, such as a difference in the average level of education, but we have found something interesting that could also have its impact : average quote length.
+Indeed, US quotes tend to be shorter and some positive correlation can be oserved between the complexity of quotes and their length.

+{% include plots/europe_us_quote_length.html %}

+# After this, everything is a work in progress (in artist language we say WIP)

 # Natural disaster